-115.86 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion The facility had not conducted any formal sexual abuse incident reviews.
-They have a plan within their policy, but they had no form in which to guide them through the process.
-During interviews they stated the review will include upper-level staff, supervisors, investigators, and medical staff.
-CORRECTIVE ACTION: The auditor required the RCJ provide any incident reviews conducted through the corrective action period.
-The auditor recommended they have a form to guide them through the review process.
-These items were provided to the auditor as requested.
+115.86 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion The auditor is aware of one investigation of alleged sexual abuse and has not been provided documentation of a formal sexual abuse incident review.
+They have a plan within their policy and during interviews they stated the review will include upper-level staff, supervisors, investigators, and medical staff.
+CORRECTIVE ACTION: The auditor required documentation of the method in which the incident review is conducted following an investigation.
+If there are any sexual abuse investigations within the past year or during the corrective action period, the auditor required the incident reviews from those incidents.
+There was one reported case of sexual abuse during the past year.
+This investigation was ongoing while the auditor was onsite.
+The Jail Administrator provided documented evidence of a review conducted on August 2, 2021.

-115.87 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion The facility did not collect uniform data for all allegations of sexual abuse based on incident reports and investigation files.
+115.87 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion The facility did not provide the auditor with uniform data for all allegations of sexual abuse based on incident reports and investigation files.
 Aggregate annual data was not available to provide to the auditor at the time of the on-site portion of the audit.
-CORRECTIVE ACTION: The auditor required the RCJ collect aggregate data and provide it to the auditor.
-The RCJ provided their 2017 Annual Report to the auditor, which contained the aggregate data.
+CORRECTIVE ACTION: The auditor required the aggregated data of all reported sexual abuse and sexual harassment allegations since the last PREA audit.
+The Jail Administrator provided aggregated data of all reported sexual abuse and sexual harassment allegations since the last PREA audit.

-115.88 Data review for corrective action Auditor Overall Determination: Meets Standard Auditor Discussion The facility had not conducted an annual review of data nor prepared an annual report.
-According to the standard the review needs to be attended by all upper level managers and reported on findings and corrective actions as well as the progress made through their previous year in addressing sexual abuse.
+115.88 Data review for corrective action Auditor Overall Determination: Meets Standard Auditor Discussion The facility had not conducted an annual review of data nor prepared an annual report since the last PREA Audit.
+According to the standard the review needs to be attended by all upper-level managers and reported on findings and corrective actions as well as the progress made through their previous year in addressing sexual abuse.
 The data needs to compare previous years' data with the current assessed year.
 The annual report must be approved by the Sheriff and made available to the public on the county website.
-CORRECTIVE ACTION: The auditor required the RCJ prepare an annual review, prepare a report and provide it to the auditor as well as posting it to the county website.
-The RCJ posted their 2017 Annual Report on their website http://www.rolettecounty.com.
+CORRECTIVE ACTION: The auditor required the annual reports for 2018, 2019 and 2020 in which the Rolette County Jail discusses a review of its aggregated data in which they compare the current year's data and corrective actions with those from prior years.
+The annual reports should include an identification of any problem areas and corrective actions taken on an ongoing basis.
+It should also include an assessment of your jail's progress in addressing sexual abuse.
+This report must be approved by the sheriff and posted on the jail's website.
+The auditor recommended some type of trigger such as the annual budget meeting or other annual event so that this process can be institutionalized and not forgotten.
+The Jail Administrator provided annual reports for 2018, 2019 and 2020.
+He provided a memo in which the Jail Administrator and the Sheriff discussed the previous year's PREA related items.
+The Jail Administrator provided aggregate data from 2017 through 2021 and a brief comparison of the data during this five-year period.
+The auditor verified that the annual reports and the aggregate data are posted on the facility's website.